-Jessica Steinberg joined the GW Law faculty in 2011.
-Her research interests sit at the intersection of civil procedure and poverty law, with a focus on the empirical study of access to justice.
-Her recent scholarship has appeared or is forthcoming in the NYU Law Review, Georgetown Law Journal, UCLA Law Review, Texas Law Review Online, and the peer-reviewed social science journal Law & Social Inquiry.
-Professor Steinberg has been named a Bellow Scholar for her research on pro se courts and is a former Chair of the Association of American Law Schools’ Section on Poverty Law.
+Jessica Steinberg’s research interests are in the areas of civil procedure, state courts, access to justice, and poverty law, with an emphasis on original empirical research.
+Her recent scholarship has appeared or is forthcoming in leading journals, including the Columbia Law Review, NYU Law Review, Georgetown Law Journal, Stanford Law Review, Harvard Law Review Forum, and UCLA Law Review, among others.
+Professor Steinberg has been named a Bellow Scholar for her research on lawyerless courts and is a former Chair of the Association of American Law Schools’ Section on Poverty Law.

 Professor Steinberg teaches civil procedure and criminal procedure.
 Prior to this, she taught the Prisoner & Reentry Clinic, which performed groundbreaking work on behalf of prisoners and returning citizens.
 The clinic freed more than two dozen men from prison and terminated parole and supervised release for many more.
 The clinic developed the first-ever parole treatise for DC prisoners incarcerated in the federal Bureau of Prisons and regularly testified on bills to promote “second chance” laws for people with felony records.
 The clinic’s work on clemency under President Obama’s campaign to release nonviolent, low-level drug offenders was featured on the front page of the New York Times.